TRUTH WILL OUT

 Unfortunately, the studio owner seemed to regard my plan as another opportunity to play silly games and I ended up being double-crossed.
 I can’t remember the finer details but a verbal agreement was definitely broken and double-crossed was how it felt.
 It was probably a hopeless case in any event.
-The mother-in-law who lived in a flat at the top of the building would go around during working hours turning off lights.
+The mother-in-law who lived in the flat at the top of the building would go round during working hours turning off lights.
 If the control room door was left open during a night-time session the cry would come down “Fermé la porte!”

 Although I didn’t appreciate it as such at the time, the climax of my stay in Paris was a party at Maxim’s restaurant.
 A band called La Dolce Vita had been in the studio and had somehow managed to get themselves booked as the entertainment for the event, and I was asked to do the sound.
 I turned up in a taxi, prepared for any eventuality with my toolbox, where a notice on the door announced that the restaurant was closed for a private party.